Ferrocarril de Sóller: Sóller railway station

+Locomotives and Rolling Stock

+Construction of the railway took place using a British steam tram locomotive, which was joined by three 2-6-0T locomotives for opening of the railway, soon followed by a fourth similar one.
+By the 1920s, it was found that steam power was inadequate for the gradients, due to increasing train loads, therefore a decision was made to install 1200V dc overhead line electrification, together with the purchase of four motor coaches.

+A diesel locomotive was purchased in the 1960s and two road lorries were converted for track and overhead line maintenance and inspection work.

 2019 anonymous takeover bid

 In 2019 an anonymous group of investors launched a hostile €25m takeover bid for the railway, represented by Goros Investments.
 Most of the 172,000 shares in the private company are owned by about 800 local people.
 As of August 2019 a local tour operator and restaurateur and a company that runs boat trips around the north-east of the island are the two largest shareholders.